Brushstrokes Amidst the Rubble: The Life and Legacy of Dorgham Qreiqea

 Graffiti in Grief: Urban Symbols of Resistance

 Qreiqea’s murals during the 2021 conflict broadcasted love, hope, and historical remembrance on every blank wall he could find.
-One of his most important works, a portrait of a crying olive tree representing generational displacement, earned viral attention and local reverence.
-When missiles shrank schools to rubble, Qreiqea radically altered them into open-air canvases.
+One of his most notable works, a portrait of a crying olive tree representing generational displacement, earned viral attention and local reverence.
+When missiles shrank schools to rubble, Qreiqea transformed them into open-air canvases.

 7 local neighborhoods activated